 12. Ensure that the assembly will be COM-visible, so that Mindjet 11 can load it.
 Right-click on the DLL project in the Solution Explorer and select Properties.

-For VB.NetVB.Net, go to the Assembly tab (VS 2008) or the Application tab (VS2010) in the DLL project properties and click the button “Assembly Information”.
+For VB.Net, go to the Assembly tab (VS 2008) or the Application tab (VS2010) in the DLL project properties and click the button “Assembly Information”.
 Ensure that the option “Make Assembly COM-Visible” is checked.

 For C#, go to the Application tab in the DLL project properties and click the button “Assembly Information”.
 Ensure that the option “Make Assembly COM-Visible” is checked.